krzysztofzuraw/blog/blog/2020-01-31-css-in-js-patterns/index.md

 const Description = styled('p');
 ```

-At work we have whole application written using `styled` components and in the beginning it seems
+At my job in [Ingrid](https://www.ingrid.com/) we have whole application written using `styled` components and in the beginning it seems
 like really nice pattern, yet if you don't rethink how you want reuse your components you will end
 up having a lot a duplication.

 This is our problem right now as we need to maintain whole file next
 to component that have all CSS-in-JS definitions.
 It is easy to read but if you need to change some
 padding or color you need to dive deep into `style.tsx` file and search for your particular component.